 Magnolia.
 This beautiful flowering tree prefers soil with a pH level of 5.0 to 6.0.

 Oak trees.
 These prefer somewhat acidic soil.
 Willow oak will tolerate a soil pH between 4.5 and 5.5.

 Holly bushes.
 These plants with green, shiny leaves are also acid-loving.
 They grow best in soils between 5.0 and 6.0 pH.

 Beech.
 A rich, well-drained soil with a pH of 5 to 6.5 should ensure the healthy development of beech trees.

 Testing Soil pH

 Testing the acidity levels can be done at home.
 You can purchase a soil test kit online or at the garden store.
 There are also professional services available to help if home testing is not possible.

-pH levels range from 0-14, with 5.5 and 7.0 being the optimal range for most plants .
+pH levels range from 0 to 14, with 5.5 and 7.0 being the optimal range for most plants .

 The correct soil conditions are essential for growing healthy plants.
 However, sometimes it is a matter of trial and error to attain perfection.
-With that, this acid loving plants list is the perfect guide to get you started.
+With that, this list of acid-loving plants is the perfect guide to get you started.